ebailey78/shinyBS/README.md

 ### What's New

-#### Version 0.25 (working version)
+#### Version 0.30 (working version)

-* **bsNavDropDown**
+* **bsMenus**
-  * You can now create submenus inside a drop down by making a including lists inside your choices argument list.
-The submenus are built recursively so theoretically submenus can go as deep as you want
-  * You can create headers and dividers in your menus by include `NA`'s in you choices list, a named `NA` will become a header and an unnamed `NA` will become a divider.
-  * You can create dropdowns with media objects as their options.
-This is done with the `bsMedia()` function.
-  * I am working on a bsNavDemo() example that will better explain changes to dropdowns.
+    * Completely reworked how navbars are implemented.
+As a result, all the `bsNav` functions have been depreciated and replaced with functions that start with `bsMenu`.
+      + `bsMenu()` - creates three different types of menus:
+        * toolbar - similar to `bsNavDropdown()`, creates top-level menus in a navbar
+        * submenu - creates submenus in an existing toolbar or popup menu
+        * popup - creates a contextual popup menu that appears when you right-click on an ui element
+      + `bsMenuItem()` - creates three different types of menu elements:
+        * command - the equivilent of an `actionButton`.
+        * checkbox - the equivilent of a `checkboxInput`.
+        * radio - the equivilent of a `radioInput`.
+Provided multiple radio elements the same `group` attribute to link them together.
+      + `bsMenuWrap()` - A wrapper for any text-like inputs (e.g., `textInput()`, `numericInput()`, or `bsTypeAhead()`) or buttons that format them to work better within navbars.
+This replaces the individual functions that existed in the `bsNav` scheme.
+Only `bsMenuDateRangeInput()` remains as a stand-alone function for menubar inputs
+      + `bsMenuGroup()` - A convenience function that allows you to create many `bsMenuItem()` elements at once.
+      + `bsMenuItemGroup()` - A function that ties multiple menu elements together so that changing one automatically changes the others.
+This is so that you can have access to the same functionality in multiple locations (e.g., being able to add a trend line to a graph from a navbar menu or from a contextual popup menu.)
+      + `bsMenuDivider()` - adds a horizontal dividing line to a menu to help organize elements.
+      + `bsMenuHeader()` - adds a non-clickable heading to a menu, again, for organizational purposes.
 * **bsModal**
     * You can now create modal windows with the `bsModal()` function.
 These are trigger from a button or link and can contain any combination of inputs, outputs, or standard html.
+* **Bug Fixes/Requested Changes**
     * **Table Highlighting**
     * Per Request: highlightCells() now accepts a `column` argument which limits cell highlighting to that column.

 #### Version 0.20 (released: 2014-03-19)

 * **pageWithNavBar**